 A non-profit organisation is only as good as its mission, efforts, volunteers, and actions.
 An accounting error can lead to misclassifying reimbursement payments.
 When this reimbursement error is intentional, the end result isn't good.

 Most of the time, they're opening up Pandora's box of negative consequences.
 It can happen when they don't provide receipts or backup documentation about their expenses.
 It’s fraudulent when they don’t return any excess money from a cash advance upon returning from a meeting or event.

 As a non-profit, the integrity bar is set high, and any of those things can bring you IRS scrutiny.
 Also, the reimbursement becomes taxable.

 The Non-profit Reimbursement Rate for Mileage and Other Travel Expenses

 In 2019, the IRS released a report that states non-profit business mileage can be reimbursed at .58 cents per mile.
 Also, for miles driven while helping a non-profit you can reimburse .14 cents per mile.
 Under the Tax Cuts and Jobs Act, non-profits can no longer deduct any unreimbursed employee travel expenses.

-Most non-profits require original receipts or invoices.
+Note: Most non-profits require original receipts or invoices.
 The invoices should include the name and address of the vendor when asking for reimbursement.
-This allows nonprofits to stay in compliance with IRS financial rules on best practices.
+This allows nonprofits to stay in compliance with IRS financial rules.

 The only thing a non-profit should be worried about is growing its donor base.
 This allows them to help more people through their cause and mission objectives.
 The one thing a non-profit should never be worried about is the mistakes they've made in their financial record-keeping.

-We assure you that Fyle is an automated expense management software that can meet your expense reimbursement needs.
-Time, money, and wasted effort can be saved by using a software that does all the heavy lifting for you in your nonprofits accountable plan.
+Fyle is an automated expense management software that can meet your travel expense reimbursement needs.
+Time, money, and wasted effort can be saved by using a software that does all the heavy lifting for you in your nonprofit's accountable plan.